CROOOME/bughit/README.md

 The purpose of this project is to add noise to the GitHub contribution chart.

 Feel free to use it...
+[NOT FINISHED]